 This introduction to Nevada butterflies provides a list of the species in the state arranged according to family.
 Fortunately for butterfly identification purposes, most of the families are differentiated by wing color.

 Limited space means only a few butterfly pictures can be presented here.
-Visitors looking for additional butterfly pictures and identification help can press the green butterfly button for more information.
+Visitors looking for additional butterfly pictures, videos and identification help can press the green butterfly button for more information.

 Blues, Hairtreaks and Coppers